mrosack/markdown-resume/resume.md

 #### Play Your Damn Turn

 Asynchronous multiplayer (Play by Email) turn broker for Civilization 6.
-Allows users to play games of Civilization 6 at a relaxed pace without all players having to be online at the same time. <a href="https://www.playyourdamnturn.com">https://www.playyourdamnturn.com</a>
+Allows users to play games of Civilization 6 at a relaxed pace without all players having to be online at the same time. <a href="https://www.playyourdamnturn.com">https://www.playyourdamnturn.com</a>, source code at <a href="https://github.com/pydt">https://github.com/pydt</a>.

-- Backend built using the Serverless Framework and deployed to AWS Lambda, making it both highly scalable and cheap to run.
-- Angular UI for both the website and a client desktop application that assists with uploading/downloading turn files.
-- Electron client application allowing cross-platform deploys to Windows, OS X and Linux.
+PYDT is a full-stack Javascript application deployed to AWS and running entirely in Lambda using the Serverless framework.
+The API uses the <a href="https://github.com/lukeautry/tsoa">tsoa framework</a> to help create OpenAPI documentation and help with dependency injection.
+Data is stored in DynamoDB and S3, and all the usual AWS suspects are used to tie the room together.
+The web UI and client application are built with Angular, and the client is packaged with Electron allowing cross-platform deploys to Windows, OS X and Linux.

 #### Volt Stats

 Online statistics tracking for Chevrolet plug-in vehicles like the Volt and Bolt. <a href="http://www.voltstats.net">http://www.voltstats.net</a>

-- Backend system interfaces with the Onstar partner API to pull data from registered users’ vehicles twice daily.
-- Data is aggregated and analyzed, allowing users to track their fuel efficiency, earn achievements for meeting driving milestones, and compete with other users for bragging rights!
-- ASP.NET MVC website with heavy usage of jqPlot and d3.js for data visualization and DataTables for dynamic grids.
+Volt Stats stopped updating data in 2021, but while it was active it interfaced with the Onstar partner API to pull data from registered users’ vehicles twice daily.
+Data was aggregated and analyzed, allowing users to track their fuel efficiency, earn achievements for meeting driving milestones, and compete with other users for bragging rights!
+The data was displayed on an ASP.NET MVC website with heavy usage of jqPlot and d3.js for data visualization and DataTables for dynamic grids.

 ### PROJECT WORK through OMNI RESOURCES <span style="font-weight:normal;">- Appleton, WI - 2011 to 2017</span>